mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 <Badge :text="$frontmatter.date" />
 <Badge :text="$frontmatter.tag" />

 A lot more than just solid colors and gradients are possible for backgrounds.
 How about a multi layered gradient background that can yield the following ?
-Lets look at how it works...
+Practial ?
+Maybe not, but I do use something like this on my [personal website](michaelmanzano.com) Let's look at how it works...

 <AnimatedBackground />

 ## HTML setup

-Just one div needed here 🤯.
+Just one `<div/>` needed here 🤯.
 The magic will come in being able to define multiple backgrounds on one element through CSS.

 ```html
 <div class="animated-background"></div>